-→ The cooling method ensures that food is cooled quickly and safety.
-To use the two-stage cooling method, foods must be cooled from 140 F to 170 F degrees Fahrenheit within two hours.
+The cooling method ensures that food is cooled quickly and safely.
+To use the two-stage cooling method, foods must be cooled from 140 F to 170 F within two hours.
 Use a food thermometer to measure the temperature during the cooling period.
-From 140 F to 170 F degrees, foods must be cooled within 2 hours.
 From 70 F to 140 F degrees or below, foods must be cooled within 4 hours.
 DON'T PLACE HOT FOODS IN THE COOLER OR FREEZER